Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/prototype/README.md

 <h3 class="western">Scope</h3>
 <p>Initially the project will focus on Q&amp;A sessions with Ajahn
 Pasanno, although we will transcribe questions incidentally answered by other teachers in these Q&amp;A sessions.
+Events including particularly valuable stories will be annotated in greater detail.
 If there is energy and interest, we might expand the scope to include questions and answers from other Abhayagiri teachers or non-Abhayagiri teachers at Abhayagiri-sponsored events.
-In this case, it would become the Abhayagiri Q&amp;A Archive.
+In this case, it would become the Abhayagiri Question and Story Archive.
 However this is as far as the project will go.
 We will source audio recordings only from abhayagiri.org and Abhayagiri&rsquo;s YouTube channel.
 Perhaps others might create a website to index Q&amp;A sessions from other teachers (see Copyright